 At present, black cabs and taxi-buses are allowed to use the bus lanes in Belfast, while the private hire vehicles are not.

-The Department for Regional Development (DRD) has consulted on whether to extend bus lane usage to all taxis, but no decision has been made.
+The Department for Regional Development has consulted on extending bus lanes to all taxis, but no decision has been made.